 To help achieve the goals and objectives laid out in this first phase, a set of potential freeway corridor management strategies is identified and prioritized.
-Starting from a broad framework2 that includes transit-based improvements and Travel Demand Management (TDM), the vision identified Managed Lanes strategies and supporting Automated Traffic Management Systems (ATMS) as the set that will be developed further in Phase 2 of FCMS.
+Starting from a broad framework that includes transit-based improvements and Travel Demand Management (TDM), the vision identified Managed Lanes strategies and supporting Automated Traffic Management Systems (ATMS) as the set that will be developed further in Phase 2 of FCMS.

 Managed Lanes strategies seek to use freeway lane space more efficiently to accommodate more travelers and include Ramp Metering, Dynamic Lane Use Control, and High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) lane conversion.
-These types of strategies will be evaluated in the FCMS.
-Table ES-2 below maps these potential strategies to how they relate at a high level to each of the six goals set out for the study.
+Between 1975 and 1989, Caltrans operated an HOV lane on southbound I-280 between 6th Street and the Alemany interchange with US-101.
+Following the Loma Prieta earthquake, which damaged and closed many freeway segments, Caltrans returned the HOV lane to mixed flow.
+A re-evaluation of this HOV facility, as well as the other types of managed lanes strategies, will be evaluated in the FCMS.
+Table ES-2 below maps these